omer-biz/zemen/README.md

 # Zemen - የ ኢትዮጵያ ቀን መቁጠሪያ

+> [!WARNING]
+> I've recently discovered a bug that may impact its accuracy The `Zemen::today`
+> function doesn't properly return the current date when the `time` feature is
+> disabled.
+At this time, I'm unable to resolve the issue immediately.
+I
+> encourage users to submit a pull request if they’re interested in contributing
+> a fix.
+In the meantime, you may want to explore alternative crates that provide
+> similar functionality or use the crate with the `time` feature turned on.
+>
+> Thank you for your understanding and support!
+I’ll update this message as soon
+> as a resolution is available.

 ## Introduction

 A date conversion crate to convert between ethiopian and gregorian dates.
 We